*Updated December 2, 2021

 5. Don’t be afraid to call your financial aid office

 Your college student financial aid office wants to help you with questions you have about the FAFSA.
-The universities you are thinking of attending probably have a wealth of information about federal aid already listed on their website, but if you need more information, a quick call to the financial aid office will not hurt you.
+The universities you are thinking of attending should have a wealth of information about federal aid already listed on their website, but if you need more information, a quick call to the financial aid office will not hurt you.
 They probably won’t be able to walk you through the entire process of filling out your FAFSA, but if you have a few questions, write them down and call or send an email to ask for help.
 Asking when you need help is a practice you will have to learn for college anyway, so you might as well get started with this skill early in your collegiate career.